waynodiablo/Oystercard/bookmark_manager/06_interacting_with_postgres_from_ruby.md

 [Back to the Challenge Map](00_challenge_map.md)

 We've built a Sinatra application that displays some hard-coded bookmarks.
-We've also built a database, added a database table, and played with some data in that table using `psql`.
+We've also created a database, added a database table, and played with some data in that table using `psql`.

-In this challenge, you will get them talking to each other.
-You will remove the hard-coded array of bookmarks and read them from a database instead.
+In this challenge, you will get the application and database talking to each other.
+This will allow your application to **c**reate, **r**ead, **u**pdate and **d**elete database entries.
+Then you'll no longer need that hard-coded list of bookmarks ;)

 ## Learning Objectives covered